Benefits for people with diabetes

 Low/no calorie sweeteners offer more “sweet” food choices to people with diabetes

-Diabetes is one of the fastest growing health challenges of the 21st century, with the number of adults living with diabetes having more than tripled over the past 20 years.
-Based on the latest figures released by the International Diabetes Federation (IDF) in 2019, it is estimated that globally 9.3% of adults aged 20-79 years, a staggering 463 million people, are living with diabetes.
-A further 1.1 million children and adolescents under the age of 20 live with type 1 diabetes.
-IDF estimates that there will be 578 million adults with diabetes by 2030, and 700 million by 2045.2
+Diabetes is one of the fastest growing health challenges of the 21st century, with the number of adults living with diabetes having more than tripled since 2000.
+Based on the latest figures released by the International Diabetes Federation (IDF) in 2021, it is estimated that globally 1 in 10 adults aged 20-79 years, a staggering 537 million people, are currently living with diabetes.
+If trends continue, IDF estimates that the number of adults living with diabetes worldwide will rise to 783 million by 2045.
+A further 1.2 million children and adolescents under the age of 20 live with type 1 diabetes.2

 The role of low/no calorie sweeteners in diabetes

-For example, Diabetes UK recently published a Position Statement on low/no calorie sweeteners (LNCS)5, concluding overall that: “LNCS are shown to be safe and they can be used as part of a strategy for adults and children in the management of weight and diabetes”.
+For example, a Position Statement on low/no calorie sweeteners (LNCS)6 by Diabetes UK concludes that: “LNCS are shown to be safe and they can be used as part of a strategy for adults and children in the management of weight and diabetes”.

-Similarly, the consensus of the Latin-American Association of Diabetes (Asociación Latinoamericana de Diabetes (ALAD))6 overall acknowledges that the consumption of low/no calorie sweeteners is safe within the Acceptable Daily Intake (ADI) levels and further concludes that their use can have benefits in calorie reduction, weight loss and glucose control, when used to replace sugar in the context of a structured dietary plan.
+Similarly, a consensus of the Latin-American Association of Diabetes (Asociación Latinoamericana de Diabetes (ALAD))7 acknowledges that the consumption of low/no calorie sweeteners is safe within the Acceptable Daily Intake (ADI) levels and further concludes that their use can have benefits in calorie reduction, weight loss and glucose control, when used to replace sugar in the context of a structured dietary plan.

 For more information on the role of low/no calorie sweeteners in diabetes management we invite you to download the ISA factsheet Sweet talk on diabetes.
 How can low calorie sweeteners help? and the ISA infographic Low Calorie Sweeteners in Diabetes.